 S.No.
 Particulars Remarks 1.
-Reasons for loss or inadequate profits The unexpected change in regime from feed in tariff to auction regime led to disruption of operations in the Wind Sector for almost 2.5 to 3 years.
-Due to the effects of this change, the Sector added only 1.7 GW in FY 2017-18 and 1.5 GW in FY 2018-19 as against 5.5 GW added in the FY 2016-17.
-2. Steps taken or proposed to be taken for improvement.
-During the year, the Company focussed on reducing fixed cost, supply chain, administration and manpower cost alongwith commissioning of SECI I project.
+Reasons for loss or The unexpected change in regime from feed in tariff to auction inadequate profits regime led to disruption of operations in the Wind Sector for 1 almost 2.5 to 3 years.
+Due to the effects of this change, the Sector added only 1.7 GW in FY 2017-18 and 1.5 GW in FY 2018-19 a against 5.5 GW added in the FY 2016-17.
+2. Steps taken or During the year, the Company focussed on reducing fixed cost, proposed to be taken supply chain, administration and manpower cost alongwith for improvement. commissioning of SECI I project.

-3. The Company's common infrastructure for 750 MW on the central grid is ready which will enable the Company to do further projects operations on a plug and play basis.
+3. Expected increase in productivity and profits in measurable terms The Company's common infrastructure for 750 MW on the central grid is ready which will enable the Company to do further projects operations on a plug and play basis.
 Post the painful transition period, the Sector is now looking up.
-As most of the issues relating to regulations in the wind sector and connectivity have been resolved, the Company is quite confident about its future prospects.
+As most of the issues relating to regulations in the wind sector and connectivity have been resolved, the Company is quite